Christianity in Afghanistan: 20th century onwards

-Until 2021, when all minority religious institutions ceased to be recognized, the only legally recognized church in Afghanistan was the Italian embassy.
+Until 2021, when all minority religious institutions ceased to be recognized, the only legally recognized church in Afghanistan was within the compound of the Italian embassy.
 Italy was the first country to recognize Afghanistan's independence in 1919, and the Afghan government asked how it could thank Italy.
 Rome requested the right to build a Catholic chapel, which was being requested by international technicians then living in the Afghan capital.
 A clause giving Italy the right to build a chapel within its embassy was included in the Italian-Afghan treaty of 1921, and that same year the Barnabites arrived to start giving pastoral care.
 The actual pastoral work began in 1933 when the chapel international technicians had asked for was built.
 In the 1950s, the simple cement chapel was finished.

 From 1990 to 1994, Father Giuseppe Moretti served as the only Catholic priest in Afghanistan, but he was forced to leave in 1994 after being hit with shrapnel when the Italian embassy was attacked during the civil war, and he had to return to Italy.
 After 1994, the Little Sisters of Jesus were the only Catholic religious workers who were allowed to remain in Afghanistan, because they had been there since 1955, and their work was renowned.
 An official from President Mohammed Najibullah's government in 1992 visited Moretti for planning a new church compound, but nothing came out of it as Najibullah was shortly afterwards deposed by the rebels during the conflict.

 In 1959, US President Dwight D. Eisenhower visited Afghanistan.
-The Islamic Center of Washington had recently been built in Washington, DC for the Muslim diplomats there and President Eisenhower requested permission from King Zahir Shah to construct a Protestant church in Kabul on a reciprocal basis for the use of the diplomatic corp and expatriate community in Afghanistan.
+The Islamic Center of Washington had recently been built in Washington, DC, for the Muslim diplomats there and President Eisenhower requested permission from King Zahir Shah to construct a Protestant church in Kabul on a reciprocal basis for the use of the diplomatic corp and expatriate community in Afghanistan.
 Christians from all around the world contributed to its construction.
 At its dedication, the cornerstone which was carved in Afghan alabaster marble read:

 "To the glory of God 'Who loves us and has freed us from our sins by His blood' this building is dedicated as 'a house of prayer for all nations' in the reign of H.M.
 Zahir Shah, May 17, 1970 A.D., 'Jesus Christ Himself being the Chief Cornerstone'."
 However, the church building was destroyed 17 June 1973, during the republican coup d'état by Mohammed Daoud Khan against the monarchy.
 Since then, no place of worship has been authorized for Protestant Christians.

 Christians were persecuted after the Taliban came to power in the mid-1990s.
 The number of converts to Christianity increased as the U.S. presence increased after the fall of the Taliban in 2001.
 Most of the Christian converts lived in urban areas, so the threat from the Taliban was minimal.
 But many Christian converts started fleeing Afghanistan (mostly to India) around 2005, fearing their identities might become public.
 A 2015 study estimated some 3,300 believers in Christ from a Muslim background living in the country.